-It’s your insulin hormone that pushes fat into fat cells and keeps it locked up in them.
+It is your insulin hormone that pushes fat into your fat cells and keeps it locked up in them.
 The higher your insulin, the more fat you store.
 Conversely, the lower your insulin, the more fat you release to be burned.
 Your insulin is stimulated most by sugars and processed carbs (i.e. anything made from ground grain).
 Next, it is moderately stimulated by protein.
-Eating fat does not stimulate your insulin at all!
+And eating fat does not stimulate your insulin at all!
 Yes, that’s right, eating fat does not cause you to store fat as long as you don’t eat sugars or processed carbs and eat protein in moderation with fat.
 There is a well-known lifestyle that does just that.

 A Ketogenic Lifestyle

-Eating a ketogenic lifestyle causes fat to be released from fat cells and prevents it from being stored.
-You eat higher amounts of healthy fats and moderate protein and very low to no sugars and processed carbs.
-Healthy fats significantly improve health, taste good, provide you with better and more consistent energy and clarity, decrease food cravings and help you feel better than sugar and grain-based (processed carb) diets.
-At an upcoming seminar, January 15 (details below), learn all this and how to easily transition into the ketogenic lifestyle.
+Eating a ketogenic lifestyle causes fat to be released from your fat cells and prevents fat from being stored.
+With this lifestyle, you eat higher amounts of healthy fats, very low to no sugars and processed carbs and moderate protein.
+Higher, healthy fats significantly improve your health, taste better, provide you with better and more consistent energy and clarity, decrease food cravings and help you feel better than sugar and grain-based (processed carbs) diets.

 If you are looking for faster fat loss or have become stuck at a plateau on a ketogenic lifestyle, the HCG Diet may be for you.